rodv92/PMTR_001_SRV/README.md

-Most of the single phase functionality is POC- tested. three phase hardware testing and harderning is still in progress.
+Most of the single phase functionality is POC tested. three phase hardware testing and harderning is still in progress.
 Software is still in POC phase.
 Consider the code to be in alpha stage.